giuseppeurso-eu/activemq/README.md

 source available under the same terms.
 V3 is similar to V2, but further restricts use in hardware that forbids software alterations (see LICENSE.txt).

-## Notice: This code repository has moved to GitLab
+## Notice: This repository is no longer updated, the source code has moved to GitLab:
 https://gitlab.com/giuseppeurso-eu/activemq

 ---